-In 4, we provide overview of existing matrix free framework and what extensions we did in accordance with 3.

-in 5, we analyze results, followed by conclusion in 6.
+In 4, we provide overview of existing implementation of matrix free framework and talk about the extensions we did in accordance with 3. in 5, we analyze results, followed by conclusion in 6.

 Throughput this thesis, the term "matrix free" is used to refer to cell based finite element operator approach which is also the framework implemented under the same name in deal.ii.
 "MatrixFree" instead refers to a C++ class for data cache used in this framework.